 Most U.S. states have adopted the Uniform Child Abduction Prevention Act (UCAPA), which offers protections to parents who are concerned about the possibility of custody-related parental abduction.
 If you already have a child custody order in place, or you have a custody hearing coming up, you can file a petition under the UCAPA to address your specific concerns.
 This allows the judge to put limits on your ex's ability to leave the country with your kids in tow.

 Try to maintain a positive relationship with your children, despite the distance.
-While it's not the same as your presence, send pictures, letters, and money can show your kids you care, despite the circumstances.
-If possible, call and video chat regularly, to stay present in their lives.
+While it's not the same as your presence, sending pictures, letters, and money can show your kids you care, despite the circumstances.
+If possible, call and video chat regularly to stay present in their lives.
 Basically, do anything that will help strengthen the bond between you and your children.

-In addition to the actual laws and whether the jurisdiction you're dealing with is part of the Hague Convention, you'll want to consider whether there are cultural or religious beliefs that could impact your case.
+In addition to the actual laws and whether the jurisdiction you're dealing with is part of the Hague Convention, consider whether there are cultural or religious beliefs that could impact your case.

 International custody disputes are very difficult to navigate for parents, attorneys, and government officials.
 While unfortunate, you may need to consider temporarily moving to the country where your children have been relocated until the matter is resolved, since international child custody cases can be quite lengthy.